Atlas of plant and animal histology

 PROTECTION

 Protection tissues are located in the more external part of the plant organs and are usually in contact with the environment.
 There are two main protection tissues: epidermis and periderm.
-The epidermis is found covering the organs with primary growth and periderm covers the organs with secondary growth.
-Some authors propose the hypodermis and endodermis as protecton tissues.
-Hypodermis is located under the epidermis in some species, whereas the endodermis is found in the roots protecting the vascular tissues.
+The epidermis is found covering the organs with primary growth, and the periderm covers the organs with secondary growth.
+Some authors propose the hypodermis and endodermis as protection tissues.
+Hypodermis is found under the epidermis in some aerial organs of some species, whereas the endodermis is found in the roots, protecting the vascular tissues.

 Epidermis